MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-defined-networking.md

 > Applies to Azure Stack HCI, version 20H2; Windows Server 2019

-Software Defined Networking (SDN) provides a way to centrally configure and manage networks and network services such as switching, routing, and load balancing in your data center.
+Software defined networking (SDN) provides a way to centrally configure and manage networks and network services such as switching, routing, and load balancing in your data center.
 You can use SDN to dynamically create, secure, and connect your network to meet the evolving needs of your apps.
 Operating global-scale datacenter networks for services like Microsoft Azure, which efficiently performs tens of thousands of network changes every day, is possible only because of SDN.

 Virtual network elements such as [Hyper-V Virtual Switch](/windows-server/virtualization/hyper-v-virtual-switch/hyper-v-virtual-switch), [Hyper-V Network Virtualization](/windows-server/networking/sdn/technologies/hyper-v-network-virtualization/hyper-v-network-virtualization), [Software Load Balancing](/windows-server/networking/sdn/technologies/network-function-virtualization/software-load-balancing-for-sdn), and [RAS Gateway](/windows-server/networking/sdn/technologies/network-function-virtualization/ras-gateway-for-sdn) are designed to be integral elements of your SDN infrastructure.
 You can also use your existing SDN-compatible devices to achieve deeper integration between your workloads running in virtual networks and the physical network.